Skating isn’t all about the medals.

 According to the rules for the Winter Games, members of the synchronized skating teams must be age seventeen or under.
 One of our skaters wouldn’t be able to compete at the Games.
-Plan B, of course, was the entire team would compete at the Manitoba Championships and the Interlake Regional Precision Competition.
+Plan B was the entire team would compete at the Manitoba Championships and the Interlake Regional Precision Competition.

 If we didn’t make it to the Winter Games in Carmen.

 But we were double silver-plated the last season.
 Runners up to St. Andrews at the previous Interlake Winter Games.
-The unbeatable team.
+They were the unbeatable team.
 We were at least on the judges radar for the silver.
 Plus we were once a mighty team of eight, and we’d grown into a powerful 16-member team.
-Why wouldn’t we win another silver?
+Why wouldn’t we win silver?

 Because life doesn’t happen as planned.

 We didn’t advance to the 1990 Manitoba Winter Games.
 We won the bronze medal.

 In fact, we almost didn’t medal after placing fourth in unexpected compulsories.
 Expected, but not the ones we’d be practising.
-But after the free program – despite two falls – we placed third and won the overall bronze.
+After the free program – despite two falls – we placed third and won the overall bronze.

 But that bronze pushed us.
-Those Winter Games were in January, and our season was far from over.
+The Interlake Winter Games were in January, and our season was far from over.
 We had work to do, and we worked hard.
 It wasn’t easy.
-There were tears, triple run-throughs, drills.
+There were tears, triple run throughs, drills.
 And all worthwhile.

 That February, we won the gold at provincials.
-And today – March 9, 1990, marks 29 years since we won the 1990 Interlake Precision Regional Competition over the St. Andrews Precise-ettes team.
+And today – March 9, 1990, marks 29 years since we won the 1990 Interlake Precision Regional Competition over the St. Andrews Precise-ettes Novice team.

 No one beats the St. Andrew Precise-ettes Novice team.

-During the 1993 ice show – Aladdin on Ice – I skated an exhibition performance with the senior skaters.
+During the 1993 ice show – Aladdin on Ice – I skated a synchro exhibition performance with the senior skaters.
 We even reused some of the choreography from my former Junior team’s 1989/1990 season.
 But nothing matched the excitement of competitive synchro.